-Fig4.23: Knowledge about bones are living tissue that need physical activity to be healthy and happy
+Fig4.23: Knowledge about bones is living tissue that needs physical activity to be healthy and happy.

-Among the participants about 81.5% had this knowledge and 18.5% hadn't.
+Among the participants about 81.5% had this knowledge and 18.5% had not.

-4.24 Knowledge about regular physical activity helps one's body use calcium more efficiently
+4.24 Knowledge about r regular physical activity helps one's body use calcium more efficiently